sphinx-doc/sphinx/Doc-3k/howto/regex.rst

    >>> print re.match('<.*?>', s).group()
    <html>

 (Note that parsing HTML or XML with regular expressions is painful.
-Quick-and- dirty patterns will handle common cases, but HTML and XML have special cases that will break the obvious regular expression; by the time you've written a regular expression that handles all of the possible cases, the patterns will be *very* complicated.
+Quick-and-dirty patterns will handle common cases, but HTML and XML have special cases that will break the obvious regular expression; by the time you've written a regular expression that handles all of the possible cases, the patterns will be *very* complicated.
 Use an HTML or XML parser module for such tasks.)

 Not Using re.VERBOSE